ashokraj/ans-docker/README.md

 # ans-docker

-This repo has the ansible playbook for
+This repo has the ansible playbook, which does the following.

-* Creates two docker containers which runs the SSHD command.
+* Creates two docker containers which runs the SSHD daemons.
-* Two container allows password less SSH access to the host.
+* Two container allows password-less SSH login from the host.
-* Generates Password SSH keys on the first docker.
-* Copies ssh public key to the second docker.
+* Generates Password SSH keys on the first docker and copies ssh public key to the second docker.

 Following are the detailed steps.